Erdogan sends Turkey to snap polls on June 24 - Journal du Cameroun

 On Tuesday, Erdogan’s ally the Nationalist Movement Party (MHP) chief Devlet Bahceli stunned Turkish political observers by urging the government not to wait for November 2019 and to call snap polls.

-“As a result of consultations with Mr Bahceli, we decided to hold elections on June 24, 2018, a Sunday,” said Erdogan at his palace after meeting Bahceli.
+“As a result of consultations with Mr Bahceli, we decided to hold elections on June 24, 2018, a Sunday,” said Erdogan at his palace after meeting the MHP leader.

 Erdogan’s Islamic-rooted Justice and Development Party (AKP) has established a formal alliance with the MHP to fight the elections, in the hope of sweeping up conservative votes.

-Erdogan had repeatedly insisted there will be no early elections but had in the last weeks crisscrossed the country with campaign-style speeches, fuelling speculation of snap polls.
+Erdogan had previously insisted there would be no early elections, but had in recent weeks crisscrossed the country with campaign-style speeches, fuelling speculation of snap polls.

 The president said the authorities would have preferred to “grit our teeth” and wait until November 2019 but argued the situation in neighbouring Iraq and Syria “made it essential for Turkey to overcome the uncertainties ahead as soon as possible”.